 Bernstein Private Wealth Management – Other Factors To Consider

-Many wealth managers tend to focus heavily on gross investment returns.
+Many wealth managers tend to focus heavily on the gross investment returns context.
 They design their investment strategies around the idea that it will earn a superior gross return.
 However, what if that strategy involves trading securities frequently that result in short-term capital gains taxes for the client?
-What if the investments include high-risk expensive mutual funds that marginally beat the benchmark?
-Once all the costs are deducted, the returns that the client receives in his/her bank account are the net returns.
+What if the investments include high-risk, expensive mutual funds that marginally beat the benchmark?
+Once all the costs are deducted, the client’s returns in his/her bank account are the net returns.
 If similar net returns can be achieved by simply investing in a passive fund for a long period of time, then the return per unit of stress (or risk) is a lot better with a passive strategy.
 So, net returns are always important.

 What Makes Pillar Wealth Management A Sought-After Firm?

 Pillar Wealth Management also positions itself as a boutique firm with an optimal size that allows high customization and personalization.
-Its high focus on every individual client is possible because it takes in a limited number of clients.
+Its high focus on every individual client is possible because it takes a limited number of clients for best practices.
 This year, the firm is accepting only 17 new clients.
 Pillar Wealth Management is also one of the few firms with a dedicated goal towards saving investment costs.
 It aims to save the client $100,000 for every $10 million in assets that the client brings in.
 Pillar does this through better performance, lower taxes, lower expenses, and lower volatility.

 - Wealth Management Advisor Near Me – Are you a high net worth individual who has more than $5 million in investable assets…

 - How To Choose A Wealth Manager – If you’re looking to achieve your financial goals and protect your wealth simultaneously…

 - Wealth Management Companies Near Me – High net worth and ultra-high net worth individuals tend to invest their…